 Rodriguez said it's exciting to get to play against Bonds, a player whose swing he compared to Picasso.
 Rodriguez said he's been friends with Bonds since the two were teammates on a Major League Baseball tour of Japan in 1996.

-Rodriguez downplayed any talk that he could be the next player most likely to break the career home run record or that he could the season mark of 73 that Bonds set in 2001.
-Rodriguez came into the series opener with 27 home runs, which puts him on a pace for 62 this season.
+Rodriguez downplayed any talk that he could be the next player most likely to break the career home run record or that he could break the season mark of 73 that Bonds set in 2001.
+Rodriguez has 27 home runs, which puts him on a pace for 62 this season.

 He also has 491 career home runs and does not turn 32 until July 27 - the fastest pace of any player in history.
-Bonds entered the game with 748 home runs, seven shy of tying Hank Aaron's mark of 755.
+Bonds is now just six homers shy of tying Hank Aaron's mark of 755.

 ``I'm not worried about that,'' Rodriguez said. ``I'm concerned about winning a game tonight.
 It's hard to think about individual things when you desperately want to win.
 The other thing is I got to this point by not thinking about myself and thinking about the team.
 This is Barry's time, not my time.''